 No surprise to those who know me well, but it is my impatience.
 I have learned that not everything can happen quickly and I’m much better than when I was younger but it’s still a challenge.

-I am an antiques‘ collector, so it has to be my collections or one of my most prized possessions.
+I am an antique collector, so it has to be my collection or one of my most prized possessions.
 I have a passion for ceramics and love Art Deco but also all things 1950s and vintage.

 I’m a big fan of the post-war designs, of designers like Colin Melbourne.
 Some of his most famous work is when he was designing ceramics for the Beswick factory.
 I love pieces that use asymmetric forms.